venom-blockchain/venom-blockchain.github.io/docs/start/maintain/01-how-to-become-a-validator.md

 sudo ~/.cargo/bin/stever init systemd
 ```

-Service MUST NOT run as root user
+Service MUST NOT run as the root user
 ```
 [0/2] Preparing services
 ?
 Select the user from which the service will work ›